- Washington, the state of RieslingPosted 3 hours ago

 But now, a tiny part of me is invested in nascent Gifford Vineyard, across the Yakima River from Benton City.

 Volunteers arrived to find trays filled with tiny Grenache Noir clone 01A plants ordered from nearby Inland Desert Nursery, which sat in the cool garage of Paul and Candace Gifford.
-The next step in the lives of each of the 1,275 plants would be made in the caring hands of the 10 volunteers who would soon pick them up and plant them to the sandy soil near the Yakima Valley.
+The next step in the lives of each of the 1,275 plants would be made in the caring hands of the 10 volunteers who would soon pick them up and plant them in the sandy soil of the Yakima Valley American Viticultural Area.

 “Actually, it’s 1,274,” Candace said with a smile.
 “We had to throw one away.”

 This day marked phase II for the establishment of Gifford Vineyard.
 It began in May with the same amount of dormant clone 03 vines, while the clone 01A material about to be planted came from a greenhouse.